syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 While you can use the [ChartSeries.Points](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartSeries~Points.html) to add new data points to the existing list, for best performance it's recommended to implement your own "model" to store the data points in real-time scenarios.

-A sample application that illustrates this is distributed along with the EssentialChart installation and can be found at:
+A sample application that illustrates real time data usage which is distributed along with the EssentialChart installation and can be found at:

 Sample Location: "&lt;sample installation location&gt;\Syncfusion\EssentialStudio\Version Number\Windows\Chart.Windows\Samples\2.0\Real Time\Chart Recorder"